 Editing in its Right Place

-You can download my crack at the patch here.
+You can download the patch here.

 I’ll leave you with Robert Glasper excellent cover/mashup with Maiden Voyage that really pushes the harmonic possibilities with this framework.